-- may include testing.
-Employees who refuse to submit to an examination will be removed from the work site and subject to appropriate disciplinary action. - 5) Whenever appropriate, illegal substances found on Beeler Construction property or jobsites will be turned over to a local law enforcement agency for further investigation, which may result in criminal prosecution. - 6) If an employee with an alcohol or drug problem refuses assistance or fails to keep his/her commitment to treatment while showing no improvement in job performance, disciplinary action may be deemed appropriate. - 7) An employee who is arrested for illegal off-the-job drug activity may be considered in violation of this policy.
+- 5) Whenever appropriate, illegal substances found on Beeler Construction property or jobsites will be turned over to a local law enforcement agency for further investigation, which may result in criminal prosecution. - If an employee with an alcohol or drug problem refuses assistance or fails to keep 6) his/her commitment to treatment while showing no improvement in job performance, disciplinary action may be deemed appropriate. - 7) An employee who is arrested for illegal off-the-job drug activity may be considered in violation of this policy.
 An employee can be suspended with or without pay, pending resolution of criminal charges.
-In deciding what action to pursue, management shall consider: - ✓ The nature of involvement. - ✓ The employee's present job assignment. - ✓ The employee's record with Beeler Construction. - ✓ Other factors relative to the impact of the employee's involvement upon the conduct of Beeler Construction business and the maintenance of the public trust.
+In deciding what action to pursue, management shall consider: - ✓ The nature of involvement. - ✓ The employee's present job assignment. - ✓ The employee's record with Beeler Construction. - $\checkmark$ Other factors relative to the impact of the employee's involvement upon the conduct of Beeler Construction business and the maintenance of the public trust.